FriendsOfSymfony/FOSHttpCache/doc/installation.rst

 * test classes that you can use for integration testing your application against a caching proxy.

-Measures have been taken to minimise the performance impact of sending invalidation requests:
+Measures have been taken to minimize the performance impact of sending invalidation requests:

 * Requests are not sent immediately, but aggregated to be sent in parallel.